Uncovering Patterns of Brain Activity from EEG Data Consistently Associated with Cybersickness Using Neural Network Interpretability Maps: Limitations

 Though we have shown our method can handle this cybersickness dataset, it is small for ML, even if that is expected for EEG datasets.
+The amount of people that experienced cybersickness in the dataset was limited because individual differences in susceptibility mean that a random sample of participants will have significant variety in how much cybersickness they experience during a study~\cite{Tian_Lopes_Boulic_2022}.
+Though there were a small number of subjects \RevisionText{who experienced cybersickness and had high accuracy}, we provide our code so other EEG cybersickness datasets can be compared.
 Another limitation is that there were no pre-central frontal electrodes, so the electrode montage has a gap in that region.
-Also, the labels for this dataset are quite coarse since the SSQ was given to subjects after a block of trials, though this is standard for cybersickness measurement~\cite{Chang_Billinghurst_Yoo_2023}.
+Also, the labels for this dataset are quite coarse since the SSQ was given to subjects after a block of trials (about every two minutes for four periods), though this is standard for cybersickness measurement~\cite{Chang_Billinghurst_Yoo_2023}.
 Since the classification accuracy was not $>75\%$ for some subjects, there may have been some other features that the models missed as well.
-While we have explored CNNs and transformers to learn patterns from the EEG data, these models had no information about the distance between electrodes.
-Keeping track of the electrode montage as an adjacency matrix with graph convolution networks (GCN) is another possible future direction.
-Especially with how brain signals propagate over the head, GCNs could represent that behavior through message propagation.